joseshiru/pl-spinkit/README.md

 # PL-Spinkit [![Build Status](https://travis-ci.org/joseshiru/pl-spinkit.svg?branch=master)](https://travis-ci.org/joseshiru/pl-spinkit)

+Are you thinking to use the awesome [Spinkit](https://github.com/tobiasahlin/SpinKit/) but you don't want to create all the logic to hide, show and destroy the spinners?

+Then, you're in the right place:

-PL-Spinkit is a [p-loading](https://github.com/joseshiru/p-loading) add-on that allows you to use Spinkit spinners.
+PL-Spinkit is a [p-loading](https://github.com/joseshiru/p-loading) add-on that allows you to use the Spinkit spinners as a jQuery plugin.
+You'll be able to display the spinner you want in the HTML element you want, by only using javascript.

+Something like this will be way how you will use it:

+    $('#YOUR_ELEMEMT').ploading({action: 'show'});

 > You can show and hide them and to use all the nice features of
 > p-loading plugin